haileyrush/haileyrush/README.md

 - 👋 Hi, I’m @haileyrush
 - 👀 I’m interested in analyzing data to answer questions about specific sets of data.
-- 🌱 I’m currently learning R, SQL, Tableau, and other Data Analyst required skills!
+- 🌱 I’m currently expanding my knowledge in R, SQL, and Tableau.
-- 💞️ I’m looking to collaborate on any projects that will enhance my knowledge in the skills I am currently learning, as well as any projects that are related to mental health.
+- 💞️ I’m looking to collaborate on any projects that will enhance my knowledge in the skills I am currently learning to further my data science career!

 <!---
 haileyrush/haileyrush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.